 Practical Guidance on Planning Projects:

 How do you Plan a Project?
 It could easily take a whole book to cover this question.
-In this article, we simplify it to the most important things we need to do.
+In this article, we cover the most important things we always need to do.
 We also include many lessons learned from practical experience and share many tips that will increase the prospects of success.

 There are widespread views on project management (PM), and many questions will never have one single answer.

 While there is broad agreement on the principles of (good) project management, there will always be a debate on some of what follows.
 PM is not a binary science.
 It’s a branch of management.
 Qualities like experience, judgement and competence are of huge value when planning projects.

 This article covers elements that are important whether you are using traditional methods or Agile.
 If you are using Agile it will impact how you do some of what follows.
 Whatever terminology and process we use, we still need to do much of the following, always.

 - building a new bridge, computer system, or internal change programme

 and the ‘type’ and even its size will often impact aspects of the project management methods.

 Sadly, there will never be a ‘one size fits all’ method for planning; there are though fundamentals or principles that are key to planning successfully.